 What benefit has Tracleer shown during the studies?

 In class III or IV PAH that was either primary or caused by scleroderma, the two studies showed that patients treated with Tracleer were able to walk further than patients treated with placebo after 16 weeks (44 metres further in the larger study), but there were too few patients with class IV disease to support the use of the medicine in this group.
 Similar results were seen in the patients with congenital heart defects.

 In patients with class II disease, Tracleer caused the resistance of the blood vessels to decrease by 23% compared with placebo after six months of treatment, but the distance the patients could walk over six minutes was similar in the two groups.

 Improvements were also seen in the study of children taking the film-coated tablets.
-In the study looking at the dispersible tablets, the levels of bosentan were lower than expected from the results of other studies, and could not be increased by using a higher dose of Tracleer.
-However, PAH seemed to remain stable in almost all of the children over 12 weeks of treatment, with most children remaining stable for at least 18 months.
+In the studies looking at the dispersible tablets, the levels of bosentan were lower than expected from the results of other studies, and could not be increased by using a higher dosing of Tracleer.
+However, PAH seemed to remain stable in almost all of the children during the 12 or 24 weeks of treatment periods.

 In systemic sclerosis with digital ulcers, Tracleer was more effective at reducing the development of new digital ulcers than placebo.
 In the first study, patients taking Tracleer had an average of 1.4 new digital ulcers after 16 weeks, compared with 2.7 in the patients taking placebo.
 Similar results were seen in the second study after 24 weeks, but Tracleer did not have any effect on digital ulcer healing.